jlewis92/DevToArticleRepo/markdown/dev/coolResources.md

 date: '2023-02-17T19:53:30Z'
 ---

-Over time I've found a bunch various websites and resources I like to use to either help learn or keep on top new industry trends.
+Over time I've found a bunch of websites and resources I like to use to either help learn or keep on top new industry trends.
 This list is going to be fairly general, but I think you can probably figure out I've got some specific interests.

 ## [GitHub](https://github.com/)

 ![GitHub trending](../assets/dev/coolDevStuff/roman-synkevych-UT8LMo-wlyk-unsplash.png)

-If your not sure where to start the trending page, which can be found [here](https://github.com/trending) is always a good place to start as it's full of things that other people have found interesting and usually it's a pretty good mix of massive projects as well as the incredibly focused.
+If your not sure where to start the trending page, which can be found [here](https://github.com/trending) is always a good place to start as it's full of things that other people have found interesting, and usually it's a pretty good mix of massive projects as well as the incredibly focused.
 However, if you're looking for some repositories to check out ion particular:

-- Basically all of the [awesome lists](https://awesome.digitalbunker.dev/), but in particular:
+- Basically all the [awesome lists](https://awesome.digitalbunker.dev/), but in particular:
   - [Awesome](https://github.com/topics/awesome)
   - [Awesome DevOps](https://github.com/wmariuss/awesome-devops)
   - [Awesome Sysadmin](https://github.com/awesome-foss/awesome-sysadmin)